JPMorgan raises 2022 interest income outlook ahead of investor conference | Business

 Investors are keeping an eye on the prospects for banks to increase their net interest income, or the difference between income from loans and interest paid on deposits and other funds, as they benefit from higher interest rates.
 However, as the U.S. Federal Reserve rushes to contain decades-high inflation, investors are also worried that overly aggressive monetary policy tightening will tip the economy over into a recession.
 These fears have driven the S&P 500 banks index down 21.5% so far this year.

-The bank scheduled the investor conference following a one-day drop in its stock in January when it said it would allow expenses to increase 8%, or $6 billion, this year as it funded business investments that it did not persuasively justify to investors.
-The meeting is scheduled to start at 8 a.m.
-ET in New York.
+JPMorgan scheduled the investor conference following a one-day drop in its stock in January when it said it would allow expenses to increase 8%, or $6 billion, this year as it funded business investments that it did not persuasively justify to investors.
+Chief executive Jamie Dimon on Monday looked to reassure investors over those increased investments, in particular the bank's technology expenditure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)